Selling A Business

 In the coming decade, many independent ventures will change hands as baby boomers continue to retire in droves.
 According to the online business marketplace BizBuySell, it’s a good time to sell: 1,685 small businesses sold between July and September 2019, up from 1,189 in 2012.

 If you're considering a business sale, you may need help in determining the best time to sell.

 A third-party valuation can provide a realistic estimate of what your business is worth, says Timothy Lee, managing director of corporation valuation services for Mercer Capital, a business valuation and financial advisory firm in Memphis, Tenn.
 For a set fee, often ranging from $3,000 to $7,500, a qualified valuation professional can review a business and its competitive environment.
 The review typically considers everything from sales to receivables, inventories and other assets, as well as outstanding debt or liens, all with the goal of identifying business threats and opportunities that define value.

-Small businesses are typically worth three to six times their annual cash flow, Lee says, depending on their overall financial health, industry trends, market demand, location and other variables.
+Small businesses are usually valued from several factors, such as annual revenue, overall financial health, industry trends, market demand, location and other variables.
 “The analysis itself relates to how risky the business is and how much growth it has in front of it,” he says.

 Organize Your Financials

 An owner can avoid red flags by working with an accountant to present clean financial statements and business tax returns dating back at least three years, and ensuring that all income is accounted for.

 On the seller’s side, even commercial landlords are getting into the due diligence game in the post-recession world, taking on the role of bankers by vetting the credit-worthiness of interested buyers before they’ll consider transferring a lease.